 - a.
-The location of the area of the lease entitlement can be clearly identified as surveyed Lot 61 on SP235269 which is suitable for the issue of a lease; - b.
-The ownership of improvements has been resolved and will be owned by the lessee upon the grant of the lease - c.
+The location of the area of the lease entitlement can be clearly identified as surveyed Lot 157 on SP235269 which is suitable for the issue of a lease; - b.
+The ownership of improvements does not need to be resolved as the lease entitlement land is vacant; - c.
 There are no competing interests in the lease entitlement land that need to be dealt with; and - d.
 There is no practical obstacle to the grant of the lease.